Penguinazor/mse.datamgmt.lab1/lab1_claret_martinez/report.md

 2. The command line demo don't use stemming, indeed : "information" and "informative" don't give the same output

 3. The command line demo is case insensitive, indeed : "test" and "TEST" give the same output
+   StandarAnalyser use LowerCaseFilter filter.
+This filter lowcases the queries.
 4. It matter because words like "been", "being" will be transform as "be" and thus considered as stopwords.

 ---